 Listen to this Lesson:

-Once fourth-grade students are confident in their knowledge of the undefined terms of geometry, including planes, points, and lines, they can move on to learning about parallel and perpendicular lines.
+Once fourth-grade students are confident in their knowledge of the undefined terms of geometry, including planes, points, and lines, you can move on to teaching parallel and perpendicular lines.

 Math teachers can use different strategies to make these early geometry lessons fun, and today we’ll share a few such awesome strategies that will help you achieve this!
 Use these cool strategies and you’ll have students drawing parallel and perpendicular lines in no time!